Netherlands in World War II: Detention camps

+German authorities detained Dutch residents for a variety of reasons, most often for being Jewish (see The Holocaust) or suspected members of the Dutch Resistance.
+The Germans also detained hostages (gijzelaars) as leverage.
+In July 1940, 230 tourists from the Dutch East Indies were arrested as reprisal for the detention of German citizens in the East Indies.
+Another group of Dutch citizens were detained for the same reason in September 1940, and the Germans began making lists of prominent Netherlanders who could serve as hostages in the future.

 The first organised detention camp on Dutch soil was Kamp Schoorl, previously a Dutch army camp, on the coast.
 Prisoners of war and other detainees were temporarily held here before being transferred elsewhere or released.

 In the summer of 1941, the occupiers began establishing new camps.
 The most prominent were Kamp Amersfoort and Kamp Erika, which allowed the Germans to close Kamp Schoorl in October 1941.
 From December 1942, Camp Barneveld housed higher-class Dutch Jews in favorable conditions.
 In 1943, Herzogenbusch concentration camp was established in Vught, the only SS concentration camp outside of Germany.

 Traditional prisons were also heavily used—notably Scheveningen prison, which had a German-built block for political prisoners.
 28,000 were held there during the occupation.
 Detention House I at Weteringschans in Amsterdam also housed 25,000 prisoners.
 Some prisoners were detained indefinitely, while others were executed (often in reprisal for resistance attacks) or released for various reasons.

 In addition to local detainees, Kamp Amersfoort housed German prisoners of war from as far away as the Eastern front.
 The present-day Soviet Field of Honour in Leusden includes the graves of 101 Soviet soldiers who died or were executed there.

 In 1942 the Westerbork transit camp, previously built by the Dutch to process Jewish refugees from Germany, received its first trainload of detainees to be deported back to Germany.
 By far the most well-equipped camp, Westerbork featured a hospital, dental clinic, day care, and school.
 Despite these amenities, Westerbork was intended only as temporary accommodation before sending prisoners to concentration camps.

 Though relatively few people died in the Dutch camps, summary executions and torture were common, and large numbers of detainees (including Anne Frank) died or were killed after being transferred to other camps.